elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 - [**Review Rule Installation** - `POST /prebuilt_rules/installation/_review` (Internal)](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/server/lib/detection_engine/prebuilt_rules/api/review_rule_installation/review_rule_installation_route.ts)

 This endpoint uses the `convertPrebuiltRuleAssetToRuleResponse` method, which takes in a prebuilt rule asset and converts it to an object of type `RuleResponse`.
-This method has to be modified so that new prebuilt rules objects are returned by the endpoint with an `external_source` object and a legacy `immutable` value of `true`.
+This method has to be modified so that new prebuilt rules objects are returned by the endpoint with a `rule_source_type` field of value `external`, an `external_source` object and a legacy `immutable` value of `true`.

 _Source: [x-pack/plugins/security_solution/server/lib/detection_engine/rule_management/normalization/rule_converters.ts](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/server/lib/detection_engine/rule_management/normalization/rule_converters.ts)_